In this KB

 - Copying the Repository SSH address

 - Checking Deployment logs

 Git is a very popular version control system used to implement development workflows.

 The Cloudways Platform allows you to deploy code to your application from your git repositories.
 Your git repository must support git over SSH for this to work.

 Step 1: Go to Application Management

-Tap on “Applications” on the top menu bar, then sSelect your target application from the list.
+Log into the Cloudways Platform with your credentials.
+Click on Applications in the top menu bar and select your target application from the list.

 We will use these keys to allow access from your Cloudways server to your git repository.

-Now, click on “Download SSH Keys” to download the SSH Public Key we will use in the next step.
+Now, click on View SSH Key to download the SSH Public Key that we will use in the next step.